 30 credits, Level 5

-This module studies one of the truly momentous periods of political, social, and cultural history.
-Imperialist conflict, the growth of nationalism, war, technological innovation, fundamental social, intellectual, ideological, and political transformations, shifts in the relationships between the sexes, the development of consumerism, the creation of the mass press, the radio and cinema, the emergence of anarchism, socialism, communism, and fascism: these provide contexts for our reading and lectures.
+This module studies 1860-1945, one of the truly momentous periods of political, social, and cultural history.
+Imperialist conflict, the growth of nationalism, war, technological innovation, fundamental social, intellectual, ideological, and political transformations, shifts in the relationships between the sexes, the development of consumerism, the creation of the mass press, the radio and cinema, the emergence of communism and fascism: these provide contexts for our reading and lectures.
 Movements including Decadence, Vorticism, Imagism, and Dada are represented in course offerings.
-Readings include poetry, novels, novellas, short stories, philosophy, polemics, literary criticism, and the entirety of Joyce’s Ulysses (1922).
+Readings include poetry, novels, short stories, literary criticism, and Joyce’s Ulysses (1922).

 Teaching and assessment